 All students are expected to complete their program within an acceptable period of time.
 Financial aid recipients meeting Satisfactory Academic Progress requirements may receive aid until they complete their program or until they have attempted 150% of the required coursework in their current program/declared major.
 All credits attempted at Saint Paul College count toward the maximum timeframe.
 This includes withdrawals, incompletes, non-credit courses, and courses that have been repeated.
-Credits taken under a previous major and transfer credits will be included in the 150% maximum time frame provided they fulfill requirements of the current program/declared major.
+Credits taken under a previous major and transfer credits will count toward maximum timeframe.

-Academic Progress is evaluated at the end of each semester or term.
+Academic Progress is evaluated at the end of each semester or term (Fall, Spring, and Summer terms) including periods when students do not receive federal financial aid.
 A student who fails to meet cumulative progress requirements will be placed on financial aid probation or suspension.
 Academic progress will be monitored as follows:

 - Satisfactory Academic Progress monitoring begins with the first credit.
 Upon six (6) credits of enrollment, all students with registered credits during a term will be evaluated at the end of the term.

-- Any student who fails to meet cumulative GPA and completion rate satisfactory academic progress requirements for one term will be placed on probation for the subsequent term and will be notified by mail.
-Financial aid may be received at a probation status.
+- Any student who fails to meet cumulative GPA and completion rate satisfactory academic progress requirements for one term will be placed on Warning for the subsequent term and will be notified by email.
+Student are still eligible for financial aid while on warning status.

-- A student on probation who fails to meet the term standards identified in #3 above, and does not meet the required cumulative standards will be suspended from financial aid and notified by mail.
+- A student on Warning who fails to meet the required cumulative standards will be suspended from financial aid and notified by email.

-- Upon evaluation, if Saint Paul College determines that it is not possible for a student to meet the minimum cumulative standards prior to completing a degree/diploma or certificate for their declared major, the student will be suspended from financial aid and will be notified by mail.
+- Upon evaluation, if Saint Paul College determines that it is not possible for a student to meet the minimum cumulative standards prior to completing a degree, diploma, or certificate for their declared major, the student will be suspended from financial aid and will be notified by email.